 Finally, links contain a certain level of “popularity power” (a.k.a.
 PageRank) that is passed to your website.
 The influence of this power depends on how popular the site is that links to you.
 For example, a link from the New York Times impacts your search results much more than a link from a one-man blog with a handful of monthly readers.

 As you may have begun to realize, acquiring inbound links—or rather—ranking higher in search result pages is instrumental to any business.
 The SEO industry heavily studies and tests methods to improve these rankings, and inbound links are one of the primary influencing factors.

 In layman’s terms, there are two ways to approach acquiring links.
 One is accepted, and the other is generally shunned.
 We’ll cover both so you can stick to best practices and avoid dabbling in shady tactics.

 As a small business, increasing the number of inbound links you receive should not be a primary goal; rather, a byproduct of developing a unique brand, quality products, and establishing yourself as an authority in your niche.

-By sharing news, stories, advice, images, video, and other media formats on your website, you increase opportunities to acquire natural links.
+By creating a blog on your website, you increase opportunities to acquire natural links.
 Building up a list of email subscribers allows you to immediately reach current and potential customers who may share your pages on their web properties and among their own networks.